Stake

 The Stake or Shuffle question is genuinely a real decision rather than a clean call.
 Both brands are reasonable choices; the differentiator is which feature matters most to you.

-The Stake vs Shuffle comparison sits in the broader audit-set context.
+The Stake vs Shuffle comparison sits in the broader coverage context.
 Other content shapes the picture:

 Both Stake and Shuffle have engagement systems.
 The Stake or Shuffle decision is a brand-choice optimisation, not a gambling-safety decision.
 The primary-order question (should I be gambling at this volume?) doesn't change with brand selection.